 You won’t want to play tug with your puppy while they are in the middle of their “puppy crazies” (this is typically a good time to provide calming enrichment like a filled snuffle mat or stuffed Kong and a cozy place to nap, rather than interactive play).
 Instead, choose a moment where they are awake and active but not wild and mouthy. *Sometimes redirecting to toys can be helpful, but oftentimes the “zoomies” are a reflection of your puppy being overtired or having pent-up energy to burn.
 In moments like these, they are rarely gentle in their interactions and playing tug will increase their heart rate, potentially creating more rough play.

-2. Keep tug toys long!
+2. Keep puppy play tug toys long!

 Excited puppies rarely make careful choices with their mouths.
 To decrease the likelihood your puppy will bite your hand rather than the toy, only play with long toys!
 You can buy and braid strips of fleece to create a nice long tug toy, buy a tug toy from a retailer, or attach the previously mentioned braids of fleece to your puppy’s favorite toys.
 To check if your toy is long enough when standing hold the toy in your hand and rest your hand straight down at your side.
 The toy should be touching the ground.
-If it is hovering above the ground while you’re holding it, it is too short for a tug with your puppy right now!
+If it is hovering above the ground while you’re holding it, it is too short for puppy play right now!

 3. Wait for calm behavior before beginning playing tug of war.